Africa University: Structure

 A 30-member board of directors chaired by Bishop Marcus Matthews governs Africa University.
 A founding member of Africa University's Faculty of Theology was elected the university's third chancellor on 8 December 2008.
 Professor Fanuel Tagwira, another founding member of the university's Faculty of Agriculture, was elected the university's third vice-chancellor in March 2009.
 As of 1 July 2014, Prof Munashe Furusa was unanimously elected as the new vice-chancellor.

 Africa University is the first private, fully accredited, degree-granting United Methodist-related institution of higher learning on the continent of Africa as established and approved by General Conference.
 The university is Pan-African in design and spirit.
 Thirty six nations of Africa were represented in the student population for the 2015/2016 academic year.
 The majority of faculty and administrative staff are Africans.
 Professors and policy makers comprise permanent and visiting educators from the United States, Europe, and around the world.
 The official language at the university is English, which is also the official language of Zimbabwe.

 There are thirty-two buildings on the campus with four currently under construction.
 The 32 buildings include 12 dormitories, 12 senior staff housing units, a chapel, and a state-of-the-art library complex.
 The four buildings under construction include a student clinic, two housing duplexes for senior staff, and the building for the Institute of Peace, Leadership, and Governance (IPLG).

 Recently the Kent M. Weeks Archives was opened to collect all university and United Methodist Church records which are deemed to be of historic and research value.

 Academics

-There are currently 3 schools at Africa University, namely the College of Health, Agriculture and Natural Sciences; the College of Business, Peace, Leadership and Governance; and the College of Social Sciences, Theology, Humanities and Education.
+There are currently 5 colleges at Africa University, namely The College of Health, Agriculture and Natural Sciences; The College of Business, Peace, Leadership and Governance; The College of Social Sciences, Theology, Humanities and Education; The School of Law and; The College of Engineering and Applied Sciences.
 There is also the Africa University Information Technology Training Center.

+The university requires all graduates to achieve some proficiency in two non-African languages, being English (the language of instruction) and either French or Portuguese.